Australian rules football in Europe: Switzerland

 A team from the Swiss border city Lugano began participating in the AFL Italia league in 2010.
 From this team developed a Swiss National Team who competed in the 2010 Euro Cup hosted by AFL Italia in Parabiago, Milano, Italy on 2 October 2010.

 Switzerland were defeated by England and Germany in the first two rounds, then in the third round defeated the Czech Republic.
 The Semi-finals for their Pool saw them compete against Scotland, who proved far too experienced for the young Swiss team, and later went on to finish 4th overall.
 The Swiss national team finished 11th out of the 15 Nations competing.

 A women's team competed in the 2011 Euro Cup in Belfast, Northern Ireland.

 Neither the men's nor the women's teams from Lugano competed in the Euro cup for a second time and an attempt by the men's team to enter the International Cup in Melbourne in 2011 failed due to a lack of funding.
 After the founders moved back to Italy, footy in Switzerland soon came to a halt.

 In August 2016, a group of amateurs started holding footy training sessions in Winterthur.
 This continued through 2017 and culminated in sending a team of inexperienced Swiss nationals to the 2017 Euro Cup in Bordeaux.
 Switzerland finished 14th of 14 nations that competed.

 In February 2018, the Winterthur Lions AFC was officially founded.
 The Lions competed in The Champions League in Amsterdam in April 2018 and in a CEAFL tournament in Prague in September 2018.
 A 7-v-7 exhibition match in Winterthur in August 2018 helped increase interest and awareness of Australian Rules football in Switzerland.
 Two new Clubs, the Basel Dragons and the Geneva Jets, were founded in October 2018.

 Switzerland's men's team competed in the Euro Cup in Cork in October 2018.

 A new Swiss league, AFL Switzerland, had its inaugural season between May and September 2019.

 United Kingdom

 The Oxford University Australian Rules Football Club is the oldest Australian Rules Football Club outside of Australia.
-Inaugurated by a group of expatriates studying at the universities of Oxford and Cambridge after World War I, the Oxford v Cambridge game is one of the oldest varsity matches.
+Inaugurated by a group of expatriates studying at the universities of Oxford and Cambridge after World War I, the Oxford-Cambridge Varsity match is one of the oldest varsity matches.
+Both teams compete in the National University League (NUL), joined by the University of Birmingham and Cardiff Metropolitan University, in which both women's and men's teams play.

 There are a number of leagues operating throughout the United Kingdom, affiliated with the AFL Britain.
 The Great Britain Bulldogs are the representative team for the whole of Great Britain, although the England Dragonslayers, Scottish Puffins and Welsh Red Dragons have also competed on occasions.
 Northern Ireland is represented through the Irish national team.

 England

-The sport in England has a long but obscure history which dates back to the 1880s.
+The sport in England dates back to the 1880s.
 Local competition has grown since 1989 to several amateur leagues.